Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

-The sensitivity of the CLAS12 nDVCS BSA to CFFs, in particular to $\Im \mathcal{E}$, was tested by including it in a fit of CFFs by the output of neural networks as an effective parameterization, serving as unbiased interpolation function~\cite{CLAS:2024qhy}.
-Here, values at network inputs represent the kinematical variables $x_B$, $Q^2$, and $t$, and values at outputs represent the imaginary and real parts of the up and down quark contributions to CFFs.
+The sensitivity of the CLAS12 n-DVCS BSA to CFFs, in particular to $\Im \mathcal{E}$, was tested by including these data in a global neural network fit of CFFs~\cite{CLAS:2024qhy}.
 The networks were trained on 200 Monte Carlo replicas of the experimental data, which ensured that uncertainty of the resulting CFFs is faithfully propagated from the experimental measurements.
-Fig.~\ref{fig:flavsep} shows the up and down quark $\Im \mathcal{H}$ and $\Im \mathcal{E}$ CFFs, extracted by fits to old CLAS \cite{CLAS:2015bqi, CLAS:2015uuo} and HERMES \cite{HERMES:2010dsx,HERMES:2012gbh} proton data, to recent CLAS12 proton data \cite{CLAS:2022syx}, and to the neutron data reported here.
-Note that the Hall A nDVCS data were not included in this study, in order to assess the impact of the present data alone.
-While the inclusion of the CLAS12 nDVCS data allows the flavor separation of $\Im\mathcal{H}$, the main new result is the flavor separation of $\Im\mathcal{E}$.
-The same CFF extraction method was previously used to attempt flavor separation of the CFFs of $H$ and $E$ \cite{Cuic:2020iwt} by combining pDVCS data and the Hall A nDVCS results \cite{Benali:2020vma}.
-While promising results were obtained for $\Re \mathcal{H}$ and $\Im \mathcal{H}$, the separation was not possible for the CFFs of the GPD $E$.
-The small systematic uncertainties of the CLAS12 nDVCS data, obtained mainly thanks to the detection of the neutron, and their wide kinematic coverage provide the necessary sensitivity for the flavor separation of $\Im \mathcal{E}$.
+Fig.~\ref{fig:flavsep} shows the up and down quark $\Im \mathcal{H}$ and $\Im \mathcal{E}$ CFFs, extracted by fits to old CLAS \cite{CLAS:2015bqi, CLAS:2015uuo} and HERMES \cite{HERMES:2010dsx,HERMES:2012gbh} proton data, to recent CLAS12 proton data \cite{CLAS:2022syx}, and to the new CLAS12 neutron data.
+The inclusion of the CLAS12 n-DVCS data clearly allows for the flavor separation of $\Im\mathcal{E}$.